welligtonporto/craze/README.md

 - Changes on JS Carousel:
   - Enable tap function for mobile navigation
   - Create navigation dots dynamically
+- Change placeholder for a content more real.

 **Author:** [Welligton Porto](https://www.linkedin.com/in/welligtonporto/)